 There’s no way around it.
 The Turks and Caicos is an expensive destination.
 We don’t produce much food here, we don’t have any significant fresh water sources so our water is created by reverse osmosis, most of our electricity is produced by diesel generators, and there’s no deep water port for efficient cargo importation, all of which results in high prices.

 A good way to save on vacation expenses is to check in some food and snacks when you fly down.
 See

-Average ambient temperature ranges from 75° F to 95° (24° C to 35° C), but is usually around 85° (29° C).
+Average ambient temperature ranges from 75° F to 95° (24° C to 35° C), yet is usually around 85° (29° C).
 Water temperature is a little more consistent, with a low of 75° (24° C) in winter to 85° (29° C) in early autumn.

-We do definitely have peak tourism seasons, which are the December-January holidays, and the March-April Easter and spring break times.
+We do definitely have peak tourism seasons, which are the December-January holidays and the March-April Easter and spring break times.
 Prices are consequently highest at these times, and availability for popular accommodations and activities can be limited.

 Atlantic Hurricane Season.
-Chances are very low that a storm will hit at the time and the ocean is usually calmest at this time, but it can be very inconvenient to change travel plans for a major storm.
+Chances are very low that a storm will hit and the ocean is usually calmest at this time of year, but it can be very inconvenient to change travel plans for a major storm.

-Many of the larger grocery stores and supermarkets offer a selection of beer, wine, and spirit, however, the sale of alcohol is shops is prohibited on Sunday and on Easter Friday.
+grocery stores and supermarkets offer a selection of beer, wine, and spirits, however, the sale of alcohol in shops is prohibited on Sunday and on Easter Friday.

-There are direct flights to the Turks and Caicos from several major US airports and cities, including Miami, New York, Dallas, Atlanta, Charlotte, Chicago, Boston, and Philadelphia.
+direct flights to the Turks and Caicos from several major US airports and cities, including Miami, New York, Dallas, Atlanta, Charlotte, Chicago, Boston, and Philadelphia.

 There are also direct flights from Canada, including from Toronto and Montreal.

-Likewise, other nationalities who have a current and valid tourist visa for the United States, United Kingdom or Canada also do not need a visa to visit.
+Likewise, other nationalities who hold a current and valid tourist visa for the United States, United Kingdom or Canada also do not need a visa to visit the Turks and Caicos.

-In most cases, the accommodations on our smaller islands will clarify the transport situation before booking, but it may be overlooked at times, or when reservations are made online.
+In most cases the accommodations on our smaller islands will clarify the transport situation before booking, but it may be overlooked at times or when reservations are made online.

 Don’t make the mistake of closely following the weather forecast for your upcoming trip, and becoming dismayed when there’s a prediction for rain and clouds.

 Spectacular beaches surround Providenciales and if a day is particularly windy, the sheltered side of the island will usually have a calm and inviting coast.
 In typical winds, sheltered coasts include